 Physical Activity (P.E.) is given as a “pass” or “fail” class.
 No letter grades are given.

-Failure to complete any course, assigned with a reasonable amount of time in order to complete the course, will result in the student earning an “F.” All students are expected to complete two academic courses every 40 school days (end of each quarter and semester).
-Any course not completed by the end of the given grading period will result in a failing grade for the class.
+Failure to complete any course, assigned with a reasonable amount of time in order to complete the course, will result in the student earning an “F.” All students are expected to complete two academic courses every 35 school days (end of each quarter and semester).
+Any course not completed by the end of allotted time will result in a failing grade for the class.
 Incompletes are only given if the student is assigned a course that will carry over to the next Semester.